 I added a little greenery and pine cones from my yard and the woods behind my house and the Easy Wonderland Holiday Table is complete.

-Instead of the trifle dish, you can use any type glass container – a large fishbowl, glass vase, etc.
+Helpful Hint: Instead of the trifle dish, you can use any type of glass container – a large fishbowl, glass vase, etc.

 Easy Wonderland Holiday Table Place Setting

-I like to make Christmas dinner a special occasion so I printed out dinner menus and added Rosemary Wreath Napkin Rings.
+I like to make Christmas dinner a special occasion so I print out dinner menus and added Rosemary Wreath Napkin Rings.

 I have a huge Rosemary bush and since it’s a perennial and I live in the south, it thrives all year round.